-Feast your eyes on the most epic chocolate masterpiece ever.
-These gluten-free chocolate cupcakes have a rich and moist cake with a silky smooth vegan ganache frosting pipped on top.
-This recipe is easy and simple and can be whipped up in under an hour!
+These gluten free chocolate cupcakes have a rich and moist cake with a silky smooth vegan ganache frosting pipped on top.
+It's like chocolate heaven in every bite!
+Made dairy free and paleo friendly.

 Each cupcake is like a mini piece of my popular Blackout Paleo Chocolate Cake.
 Think fluffy dark chocolate cake smothered in a creamy chocolate frosting.
 If you need yet another reason to run to the kitchen to bake a batch, they can be made in one bowl!